-The working assumption at this stage is that at the appropriate stage in the construction process the temporarily located hire stations will be relocated back to its position on Belgrove Street.
+The working assumption at this stage is that at the appropriate stage in the construction process the cycle hire stations will be relocated back to their original position on Belgrove Street.

 The electric vehicle charging bay will need to be relocated to its permanent location, which at this stage is likely to be Argyle Square.